Night-Life Economy Commissioner Bill 2024

 Referred to Education, Employment, Training and Skills Committee

-Will not oppose the bill but criticised it as a rushed political fix with no consultation or engagement with industry, arguing the night-time economy faces genuine issues that deserve better than a last-minute stunt.
+Stated the LNP would not oppose the bill but criticised it as a rushed political fix with no consultation or industry engagement, arguing the night-time economy needs genuine support rather than pre-election stunts.

 “This bill, though, does not feel like a genuine attempt to implement the solutions for the night-time economy.
-It has been rushed through very shortly before a state election with no consultation—and they are not my words; that is what the explanatory notes say.”— 2024-08-21View Hansard
+It has been rushed through very shortly before a state election with no consultation—and they are not my words; that is what the explanatory notes say—and no engagement with industry.”— 2024-08-21View Hansard

 “We have a real plan to keep our night-life vibrant, grow night-time activation in communities, attract more visitors, create more jobs and drive local economic outcomes.”— 2024-08-21View Hansard